kayladailey/Lincolns-BeyBlade-Club/README.md

 # Lincolns-BeyBlade-Club

 A score for our kids to use for their BeyBlade battles.
-This App was created with Reduc and Semantic-UI-React
+This App was created with Redux and Semantic-UI-React for styling.